ssotoale/SnapNourish/README.md

 # Main Features

 ## Snap Nourish Maps

+The following functionality is complete:

-Here is a prototype of Snap Nourish using React Native and firebase.
-Currently we have a few grocery stores mapped out in Boyle Heights available on our feature.
-Users can click on the icons and notice that it will navigate them to a new screen where it shows multiple information that the selected store has to offer.
+* [x] Various grocery stores, food pantries, and community fridges mapped out in Boyle Heights.
+* [x] Users can click on the icons and it will navigate them to a new screen where it shows multiple information the selected store has to offer.
 <img src="https://i.imgur.com/agSvcgL.gif" width=200><br>